arkov/qisPi/README.md

 # To-Do
 - The logging definetly needs improvement.
 - Firefox (for 32-Bit devices) would be great, but I don't think it's possible with puppeteer.
+- I'd like to allow others to use this, if they are willing to share their passwords which would be stored in the already working Redis instance.
+But this idea needs a lot more thought.
+- Make the Redis DB useful somehow else.
+Sessioning doesn't really help with anything thus far and the absolutely rudimentary usage of the DB is quite a shame.
+Will store EXAMS there, when I get to it.

 ## This will be needed for the future
 Because puppeteer doesn't work well with Chrom{e,ium} versions it is not automatically shipped with, those websites can help in the future to find the correct versions.
 Also helpful for local testing of the script on main machine.